d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 Before we dive into different methods, we will first discuss a basic code structure that allows us to efficiently implement different HPO methods.
 In general, all HPO methods considered here need to implement two decision making primitives, **search** and **scheduling**.
-First, they need to sample new configurations to be trained on and evaluated, given that resources are available, which often involves some kind of search over the configuration space.
+First, they need to sample new configurations to be trained and evaluated, given that resources are available, which often involves some kind of search over the configuration space.
 Once a configuration is marked for execution, we will refer to it as a **trial**.
 Second, they need to schedule trials, which means deciding for how long to run them, or when to stop, pause or resume them.
-We map these to two classes, `HPOSearcher` and `HPOScheduler`.
+We map these decisions to two classes, `HPOSearcher` and `HPOScheduler`.

 ### Searcher